rku/hwprak-vns/README.md

   ./vns-emu -s 10 multiply.bin
   ```

 The emulator prints a status line for each executed instruction.
+It
+represents the machine state *after* the instruction has been executed.
 It looks like this (output taken from the multiply example program):

   ```